chat icon

 What Causes Cell Phone Dead Zones?

-In cities, on the other hand, the main reason for a ‘dead zone’ is likelier to be the building itself.
+In cities, the main reason for a ‘dead zone’ is likely to be the building itself.
 Thick building materials, especially concrete and steel, can stop a cell signal from penetrating a building.
 Even insulated glass can be enough to impair signal strength.
 Obstructions such as trees, mountains and other buildings can impact the quality of the signal your tenants receive.

 This means if your building is not located close to a tower, cell strength could be poor.
-Old buildings have thick walls which often cause problems, but new buildings are not immune to issues.
+Old buildings have thick walls that often cause problems, but new buildings are not immune to issues either.
 Many modern, highly energy-efficient buildings are so thickly insulated that they become impenetrable to drafts and mobile phone signals.
-These causes are not mutually exclusive, either; it may be a combination of poor proximity construction materials that leads to coverage issues within a building.
+These causes are not mutually exclusive; it may be a combination of poor proximity construction materials that’s creating coverage issues within a building.

 How Bad Is Your Building’s Cell Signal Strength?

-Before you can improve your cell phone signal, the first thing to do is figure out which parts of your building have the best and worst signal.
+Before you can improve your cell phone signal, figure out which parts of your building have the best and worst signal.
 To do this, don’t just look at the bars shown on your phone — those bars aren’t standardized between providers or device manufacturers, so the readings they provide are unreliable for more practical applications.

 Instead, use your phone’s field test mode to get a measure of signal strength.
 Both Android and iOS devices have this mode available in their Settings sections.